Skip to content

 International Trade in Goods

-Trade data is collected on monthly basis using the various data sources.
+Trade data is collected on monthly basis using various data sources.
 The collected data are validated for logical errors and completeness and a credibility check of the reported data is carried out.

 In connection with the release of trade figures some time series are seasonal adjusted and furthermore indices are calculated.